dry states in india

 List of Dry States in India

 India’s approach to alcohol consumption varies across states.
 While some allow its sale and consumption, others have implemented a complete ban.
-Gujarat, the state that holds the distinction of being the first liquor banned states in India.
+Gujarat is the first liquor-banned state in India.

 A Historical Step: Prohibition in Gujarat